metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 Optional:

-- `config` (String) Config holds any unsupported plugins classic configurations,if ConfigFileFormat is set to yaml, this filed will be ignored
+- `config` (String) Config holds any unsupported plugins classic configurations, if ConfigFileFormat is set to yaml, this filed will be ignored
 - `yaml_config` (Map of String) YamlConfig holds the unsupported plugins yaml configurations, it only works when the ConfigFileFormat is yaml